simeononsecurity/simeononsecurity.ch/content/articles/configuring-your-network_-the-role-of-dns/index.en.md

 ### Securing Your Network through DNS Configuration

 DNS configuration plays a crucial role in network security.
 By properly configuring DNS settings, organizations can enhance their network's resilience against cyber threats.
 [Configuring DNS](https://www.linkedin.com/advice/0/how-can-dns-servers-configured-minimize-35g8f) involves setting up security measures such as DNSSEC (Domain Name System Security Extensions) and implementing firewall rules to protect against DNS attacks.
-Additionally, organizations can leverage DNS filtering to block access to malicious websites and prevent the spread of malware. _Configuring DNS_ also includes implementing secure protocols like DNS over HTTPS (DoH) or DNS over TLS (DoT) to encrypt DNS traffic and prevent eavesdropping or tampering.
+Also, organizations can leverage DNS filtering to block access to malicious websites and prevent the spread of malware. _Configuring DNS_ also includes implementing secure protocols like DNS over HTTPS (DoH) or DNS over TLS (DoT) to encrypt DNS traffic and prevent eavesdropping or tampering.

 ### Best Practices for DNS Configuration in a Network